SebastianMaierEPFL/talentedsoup-website/e_i.md

 ![Emotional Index visualization](social2.png)

 **Overview :**
-To characterize the social side of financial assets, we introduce an Emotional Index (EI) derived exclusively from observable market dynamics.
-The EI Index is designed to capture market-level expressiveness how strongly and visibly an asset’s price responds to information rather than corporate fundamentals or latent investor sentiment.
+To characterize the social dimension of financial assets, we introduce an Emotional Index (EI) constructed exclusively from observable market dynamics.
+The EI is designed to capture market level expressiveness, defined as the extent to which an asset’s price responds visibly and intensely to incoming information, rather than to firm-specific fundamentals or latent investor sentiment.
-Each asset’s societal aspect  is described by three components : volatility, jump frequency, and a turnover proxy, computed from historical price and volume data, representing the intensity, discontinuity, and liquidity of market reactions respectively .
+Each asset’s social profile is described through three complementary components volatility, jump frequency, and a turnover proxy—computed from historical price and volume data.
+Together, these components capture the intensity, discontinuity, and liquidity of market reactions, respectively.

-**Construction of the Emotional Index :**
 Volatility is defined as the annualized standard deviation of daily log-returns and reflects the magnitude of price fluctuations .
 Jump frequency measures the proportion of trading days on which absolute returns exceed a fixed multiple of the asset’s own volatility, capturing abrupt and event-driven price movements.
 Turnover is computed as average daily dollar volume and serves as a proxy for trading intensity and liquidity.